Sault Ste. Marie—Algoma

 Sault Ste.
-Marie is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 1968.
+Marie—Algoma (formerly Sault Ste.
+Marie) is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons of Canada since 1968.

-This riding is centred on the city of Sault Ste.
-Marie.
-It includes the adjacent communities of Rankin Location 15D, Garden River 14 and Prince, and covers a portion of Unorganized North Algoma District north to the Montreal River (including the communities of Goulais Bay 15A and Obadjiwan 15E).
+This riding was centred on the city of Sault Ste.
+Marie since its creation from Algoma West in 1966.
+Under the 2022 Canadian federal electoral redistribution the riding gained most of rural Algoma from Algoma—Manitoulin—Kapuskasing, and was renamed Sault Ste.
+Marie—Algoma.

-Electoral district
+Riding history

 The riding was created in 1966 from parts of Algoma West riding.
 For most of its history, the riding included only the city of Sault Ste.
 Marie and some immediately surrounding communities.

 It consisted initially of the City of Sault Ste.
 Marie and the Township of Prince.
 In 1976, it was redefined to consist of the part of the City of Sault Ste.
 Marie east of Allen's Side Road and south of the Second Line.

 In 1987, it was redefined to consist of the part of the City of Sault Ste.
 Marie lying south of Third Line and the part of Rankin Location 15D lying within the city limits.

 In 1996, it was redefined to consist of the City of Sault Ste.
 Marie.

 In 2003, the geographic boundaries of this riding were expanded and defined as: